DanThrane/jolie-package-manager/package_spec/README.md

 __Rules:__

-  - Using a valid SPDX identifier might work https://spdx.org/licenses/ TODO
+  - Must be a valid identifier.
+See https://spdx.org/licenses/

-__TODO:__

-  - TODO How should a license be expressed
-  - Should the property be mandatory?

 ### authors